rprichard/winpty/misc/console-handles.md

 It's an interesting edge case, though, so I test for it specifically.
 As of Windows 8, the non-inheritable console handle would be successfully duplicated.

+<a name="foot_explicit_stdhnd_con">2</a>: Suppose a console program invokes
+`CreateProcess` with these parameters:

+ - `bInheritHandles` is `FALSE`.
+ - `STARTF_USESTDHANDLES` is set.
+ - `STARTUPINFO` refers to inheritable console handles (e.g. the default standard handles)

+Prior to Windows 8, the child would have received valid standard handles.
+As of Windows 8, the child's standard handles will be `NULL` instead.